Revealed: The Motley Fool’s Top 3 Dividend Shares for 2021

 Our top dividend pick: Dicker Data (ASX: DDR)

-Dicker Data is a wholesale distributor of hardware, software and other related products that serves more than 5,000 ICT resellers each year.
+Dicker Data is a wholesale distributor of hardware, software and other related products, serving more than 5,000 Information and Communication (ICT) resellers each year.
 The IT/software manufacturers and vendors that are eager to access this portfolio of customers include many big names that you’re likely to recognise — companies such as Honeywell, HP, Fujitsu, Sony and Western Digital, for example.
 Given the breadth and growth of Dicker Data’s distribution network, it’s not surprising that the company has been able to continue attracting ICT vendors to its fold.

-In 2019, 15 new vendors were added, accounting for incremental revenue of just under $30 million, and sales from existing vendors grew almost 17%.
-With these sorts of growth figures, it’s not a surprise to see that Dicker Data’s market share has grown markedly in the last decade or so.
+In the first half of 2020, 10 new vendors were added to the 15 that came on board in 2019, accounting for incremental revenue of around $26 million.
+Sales from existing vendors grew at a 15% clip and, with these sorts of growth figures, it’s not a surprise to see that Dicker Data’s market share has increased markedly in the last decade or so.

 Between 2010 and 2013, Dicker Data grew its share of the industry pie from 5% to 8%.
-But with its savvy acquisition of Express Data in 2014, a relentless focus on improving its value proposition, an ability to shift quickly when market preferences change and, importantly, maintaining strong relationships with all of its clients, we were pleased to see that it delivered another exceptional year of revenue and profit growth in 2019.
+The savvy acquisition of Express Data in 2014 demonstrated a relentless focus on improving its value proposition and the ability to shift quickly when market preferences change.
+Significantly, this maintained strong relationships with all of Dicker Data’s clients; we were pleased to see that exceptional revenue and profit growth has continued well into 2020.

 Why We Like Dicker Data

-These are solid results, but it’s not just the extent of improvements in 2020 that has caught our eye.
-It’s been a marvellous long-term generator of increasing profits over a number of years, which has led to an ever-rising fully franked dividend — paid quarterly.
-The 30.5 cents it paid in dividends for the trailing twelve months provides for a dividend yield of just under 4%.
+These are reliable results, but it’s not just the extent of improvements in 2020 that has caught our eye.
+It’s been a marvellous long-term generator of increasing profits over several years, which has led to an ever-rising fully franked dividend — paid quarterly.
+The 35.5 cents it paid in dividends for the trailing twelve months (inclusive of the 1 December 2020 dividend) provides for a dividend yield of 3.4% at the current price.
 Given its performance to date, however, we think it’s likely that the dividend will continue to increase from here.

 Additionally, it’s not hard to notice the regular buying of shares on-market by insiders.
-Throughout 2019, and all the way through 2020, key senior staff and directors have continued to top up their holdings.
-Whilst this doesn’t guarantee performance, we’re pleased that senior management are not just tagging along for the salary but, instead, are continuing to add to their ownership stakes in the company.
+Throughout 2019, and through 2020, key senior staff and directors have continued to top up their holdings.
+Whilst this doesn’t guarantee performance, we’re pleased that senior management is not just tagging along for the salary but, instead, is continuing to add to their ownership stakes in the company.
 It’s this sort of shareholder alignment that we like.

 Risks and When We’d Sell

-A key risk is the level of debt currently on the balance sheet.
-As at 31 December, 2019 the Debt to Equity ratio sat around 1.36 times, with total debt up slightly from the balance in 2018.
-Importantly, however, its ability to service that debt has increased substantially in the last year, with its ability to meet its interest bill increasing on the back of improving cash flows.
-Still, whilst we believe that the balance sheet is manageable, there’s a risk that its debt burden could negatively affect it if sales don’t meet expectations or cash flow is managed poorly.
+A critical risk is the level of debt currently on the balance sheet.
+As of 31 December 2019, the Debt to Equity ratio sat around 1.37 times, with total debt up slightly from the balance in 2018.
+But we’re pleased to see that, from the period to 30 June 2020, this ratio has reduced to 0.57 with a concomitant increase in its ability to meet its interest bill on the back of improving cash flows.
+Still, whilst we believe that the balance sheet is manageable, there’s a risk that its $90 million debt burden could negatively affect it if sales don’t meet expectations or there’s a poor management of cash flow.

-Another key risk to keep your eye on is its customer concentration.
-Its top 5 vendors account for 57% of its sales, but it’s been pleasing to see that this figure is well down on 90% from 2012.
-Therefore, losing any of these key vendors would have a significant impact on company revenue.
-However, Dicker Data continues to treat vendor diversification as a key objective for future years, but we’d be concerned if its efforts in diversification came to a sudden halt or, worse, reversed.
-So far, its record has been good, but we’ll continue to keep an eye on this going forward.
+Another critical risk to keep your eye on is its customer concentration.
+Its top 5 vendors account for 57% of its sales, but it’s been good to see that this figure is well down on 90% from 2012.
+Therefore, losing any of these critical vendors would have a significant impact on company revenue.
+However, Dicker Data continues to treat vendor diversification as a crucial objective for future years but we’d be concerned if its efforts in diversification came to a sudden halt or, worse, reversed.
+So far, its record has been good, but we’ll continue to keep an eye on this in future periods.

 The Foolish Bottom Line

 Dicker Data has proven itself to be a very well run company, having demonstrated its ability to perform in a range of economic conditions.
-With increasing scale, a very good record of paying increasing dividends and high inside ownership, we’re confident that Dicker Data has a place for most income-focused portfolios.
+With increasing scale, an outstanding record of paying increasing dividends and high inside ownership, we’re confident that Dicker Data will be a neat fit for most income-focused portfolios.

 Top dividend runner up #1: Bapcor (ASX: BAP)